 Updated timelines for NIH reviews:

-An updated infographic describes the peer review process during COVID-19, highlighting policies in effect for the upcoming round of due dates through September 2020.
-New guidance for fall submissions has also been provided.
+An updated infographic describes the peer review process during COVID-19, highlighting policies in effect for the upcoming round of due dates through May 2021.

 National Science Foundation - NSF